-TZAC’s legal argument was that the Carter Center, a USAID grantee, defrauded the government because it falsely certified in its grant agreement it had not provided material support.
+TZAC’s legal argument was that the Carter Center, a USAID grantee, defrauded the government because it falsely certified in its grant agreement it had not provided material support to listed groups.
 The complaint did not allege that USAID funds were used to support the meetings TZAC cited.
 TZAC said the Carter Center received over $30 million from USAID between 2010 and 2015 and should pay $91,716,000, plus costs and “an appropriate award” to TZAC.

 Allegations in the Complaint

 The specific allegations of material support in TZAC’s complaint are centered around speech-related activities: a May 2015 meeting in Ramallah and various other “meetings, workshops, round-table discussions and private consultations.”

 At the Ramallah meeting the Carter Center hosted representatives of various Palestinian political parties, including Hamas and the PFLP, at its facility.
 A picture from the meeting included in the complaint shows water bottles, fruit and cookies at the meeting table.
 TZAC alleges the meeting constituted prohibited material support of terrorism because:

 The Hamas and PFLP representatives were supplied with the food and water.

 The meeting site provided a physical facility for the meeting to take place.

 The meeting gave Hamas and PFLP an “opportunity to network and connect with prominent individuals from other factions.”